5 Boat Buying Mistakes We Didn’t Avoid (Top Tips for Buying Your First Boat)

 There are so many horror stories out there about dodgy, dishonest yacht brokers that we went into this process with the same levels of suspicion that you’d treat a used car salesman.
 Perhaps we’ve been lucky but every broker we have dealt with has been helpful, full of information and eager to educate us on all things about boats and sailing.
 It may help that we clearly had no idea what we were doing at the beginning.
 Perhaps a different approach might have had a less positive experience.
 Who knows?
 But I think that generally in life and relationships, you get out what you put in.
 So, go on.
 Be nice.

-Yacht brokers are full of knowledge.
+Yacht brokers are full of knowledge and top tips to help you buy your perfect boat.
 Make friends and make the most of their experience.
 You might even like them.

 Once we found “our boat”, and armed with the positive experience of dealing with several different brokers, we pretty much threw ourselves on the mercy of the salesman and boat yard manager in Ipswich.
 And the experience was simply brilliant.
 Even though Robert The Broker was working for the vendor, he understood the market.
 He was much more realistic about what the boat was worth than the vendor was.
 Both Robert The Broker and Ralph The Boatyard Manager gave us tons of advice that has proved invaluable in the negotiations and subsequent early weeks of boat ownership.